Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .ki

-History of the Kiribati Flag
+History of the Kiribati flag

 Frigatebird flying above the ocean horizon at sunrise The current flag of Kiribati was officially adopted on July 12, 1979, coinciding with the country's independence from British rule.
 The flag's design was created by Sir Arthur Grimble, a former resident commissioner of the Gilbert and Ellice Islands (now Kiribati and Tuvalu), and was adapted from the former Gilbert Islands' coat of arms.
 The inclusion of the frigatebird and the sun reflects elements of traditional Kiribati mythology and the nation's Pacific identity.

-Symbolism and Design of the Kiribati Flag
+Symbolism and design of the Kiribati flag

 Each element of the Kiribati flag carries deep symbolic meaning.
 The red field represents the Pacific Ocean at sunset, symbolizing the end of colonial rule and the dawn of independence.
 The golden frigatebird (Fregata minor, known locally as te au) symbolizes power, freedom, and Kiribati's connection to the sea.
 The rising sun represents the equator, which passes through Kiribati, and symbolizes a new beginning.
 The three wavy stripes (one white between two blue) represent the three main island groups of Kiribati: the Gilbert, Phoenix, and Line Islands.
 They also symbolize the ocean waves, crucial to Kiribati's identity as an oceanic nation.

-Usage and Significance of the Kiribati Flag
+Usage and significance of the Kiribati flag

-Aerial view of <b>Kiribati's</b> three main island groups surrounded by the Pacific Ocean The Kiribati flag serves as a powerful symbol of national identity, unity, and pride.
+Aerial view of Kiribati's three main island groups surrounded by the Pacific Ocean The Kiribati flag serves as a powerful symbol of national identity, unity, and pride.
 It is prominently displayed during official ceremonies, national holidays such as Independence Day on July 12, and at government buildings.
 The flag plays a crucial role in representing Kiribati in international forums, diplomatic events, and regional Pacific gatherings.
 Its distinctive design has become an integral part of Kiribati's national identity, embodying the country's rich cultural heritage, natural beauty, and the challenges it faces as a small island developing state.

-Interesting Facts About the Kiribati Flag
+Interesting facts about the Kiribati flag

 • Kiribati is one of the few countries in the world whose flag depicts a specific bird species native to the region.